 The DSL is a member of the leadership team.
 Our DSL is Josh Pollard.
-The DSL takes lead responsibility for child protection and wider safeguarding.
+The DSL takes lead responsibility for child protection and wider safeguarding across the federation.

-Throughout the academic year, the DSL will be available during school hours for staff to discuss any safeguarding concerns via email or dedicated mobile line.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+The DSL is contactable through email or dedicated mobile line.